hostwithquantum/runway-example-hugo/README.md

 You can then deploy changes by `git commit`ing them, and running `runway app deploy` again.

-This is an example hugo site.
-Runway automatically detects that and builds the site and serves it with nginx by default.
+**Runway automatically detects hugo sites**, without any additional configuration, and builds the site and serves it with nginx by default.

-So, in general you just need to:
-* `cd` to the root directory of your hugo site
-* do `runway app create` and `runway app deploy`
+In other words: you can just run `runway app create` and `runway app deploy` in the root dir of *your* hugo site, and you don't need anything from this example repo.

 ### optional settings